c-razo/Cloud-Freedom/docs/mobile-app-integration.md

 2. Enter the URL of your cloud server:
    - Example: `https://your-domain.com` or `http://your-local-ip:8080`
 3. Log in using your Nextcloud username and password.

+> 📷 **Add Screenshot Here**: Include the login screen where users input the server URL and credentials.

 ---